furknozg/cw-event-logger/README.md

 While running docker locally, you may need to execute the commands inside the dockerfile, I have not done so since I do not test locally with docker but only npm.

+To run you will only require to execute:
+  "npm run start"
+or
+  "docker-compose build;
+  docker-compose up -d"
-To run you will only require to execute: npm run start or docker-compose build docker-compose up -d depending on the version of docker-compose the command may differ to "docker compose"...
+depending on the version of docker-compose the command may differ to "docker compose"...